alcarney/blog/content/blog/2020/ast-python-frontend.md

 ```

 Where the `__init__.py` file contains the Python code we wrote in the previous
-section.
-In `ccalcmodule.c` is the boilerplate needed to define a Python
+section and `ccalcmodule.c` contains the boilerplate needed to define a Python
 module

 ```c